“Re:Ukraine project”: a competition for mini-grants for Ukrainian CSOs

 About the mini-grant competition

-Period of implementation of mini-grants: March 01 – June 15, 2023.
+Implementation period of the mini-grants: 01 March – 15 June 2023.
 The recommended implementation period is no more than 3 months.
-Regardless of the start date, the proposed program activities must be completed by June 15, 2023.
+Regardless of the start date, the proposed programme activity must be completed by 15 June 2023.

-(1) Raising public awareness of CSOs’ activities under martial law (such as assessing and recording material damage incurred and preparing a documentary base for future compensation; monitoring procurement, analyzing budgets, working to identify disinformation and propaganda – with a focus on local/niche media, social networks and channels, analyzing the situation of SMEs, recommendations for improving their situation, etc;
+(1) raising public awareness of CSOs’ activities under martial law (such as assessing and recording material damage incurred and preparing a documentary base for future compensation; monitoring procurement, analysing budgets, working to identify disinformation and propaganda – with a focus on local/niche media, social networks and channels, analysing the situation of SMEs, recommendations for improving their situation, etc;

-(2) building the capacity of communities and addressing their specific tasks and challenges (work on community budgeting, integration of IDPs into community life, identification and analysis of key challenges faced by IDPs in communities, acquisition of practical skills, analysis of critical community challenges and development of plans (recommendations) to overcome them, regional recovery plans (challenges in terms of formation, coordination, implementation, financing, etc.), recovery opportunities);
+(2) increasing the capacity of communities and addressing their specific tasks and challenges (work on the public budget, integration of IDPs into community life, identification and analysis of key challenges faced by IDPs in communities, acquisition of practical skills, analysis of critical community challenges and creation of plans (recommendations) to overcome them, regional recovery plans (challenges in terms of formation, coordination, implementation, financing, etc.), recovery opportunities);

-Types of activities that can be financially supported by a mini-grant:
+Types of activities that can be financially supported under the mini-grant:

 Eligibility criteria for reviewing grant proposals of the contest participants:

-- A non-governmental (public, charitable) organization officially registered in Ukraine and having a non-profit status in accordance with the procedure established by law;
+• An officially registered non-governmental (public, charitable) organisation in Ukraine that has a non-profit status in accordance with the procedure established by law;

-- A duly completed grant proposal in accordance with the application and budget forms (attached below), submitted within the time and in the manner prescribed by this announcement (compliance with the qualification criteria);
+• Duly completed grant proposal in accordance with the application and budget forms (attached below), submitted within the time and in accordance with the procedure specified in this announcement (compliance with the qualification criteria);

-- Experience in the required field and internal controls in place to manage subgrant funds.
-This includes financial management/manager and bank account.
+• Experience in the required field and internal controls to manage sub-grant funds.
+This includes a financial management/manager and a bank account.

-The participation of regional and small but competent organizations is encouraged to support the achievement of project goals and the development of CSOs in Ukraine.
+Regional and small but competent organisations are encouraged to apply to support the achievement of the project objectives and the development of CSOs in Ukraine.

-Within the framework of this competition, the Institute for Analysis and Advocacy will not provide mini-grants to commercial organizations, political parties, governmental institutions, or individuals.
+Within the framework of this competition, the Institute for Analytics and Advocacy will not provide mini-grants to commercial organisations, political parties, government institutions, or individuals.

-To select the most appropriate and effective subgrant, we will evaluate all proposals received in accordance with the principles of non-discrimination, transparency, and fairness.
+In order to select the most appropriate and effective sub-grant, we will evaluate all received proposals in accordance with the principles of non-discrimination, transparency and fairness.
 The received proposals for mini-grants may be subject to additional approval by the representatives of the development partner funding the project.
 The results of the selection will be published by the project team and communicated to the winners personally.

 Submission procedure